saintzaw/tp/docs/team/thiolk.md

 * Please go to this [RepoSense Link](https://nus-cs2113-ay2223s2.github.io/tp-dashboard/?search=thiolk&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2023-02-17) to view my contributions.

 #### Enhancements Implemented
-* Please find my contributions to the [FindCommand](https://github.com/AY2223S2-CS2113T-T09-4/tp/blob/master/src/main/java/seedu/duke/ModuleList.java) by referring to the lines 84-145.
+* Please find my contributions to the [FindCommand](https://github.com/AY2223S2-CS2113T-T09-4/tp/blob/master/src/main/java/seedu/main/ModuleList.java) by referring to findModuleByCode and findModuleByType methods.
   * Implemented a new command to find modules by their module code.
   * In v2.0, enhanced the function to find modules whose module code contains the keyword that the user inputted.
   * in v2.0, enhanced the function to find modules by their type.